 W Withdrawal.
 Indicates withdrawal from a course in which the student is regularly enrolled.
 The student is required to have the withdrawal notification form signed by the instructor of the course and the dean of the student's school.
 The deadline for withdrawal from a course will be the end of the twelfth week of the semester.
 In “W” courses, neither quality hours nor quality points are assigned.

-AW Academic Withdrawal.
+AW Administrative Withdrawal.
 Indicates a student has never attended a course in which the student was officially enrolled.
 Neither quality hours nor quality points are assigned.

 UW Unofficial Withdrawal.
 Indicates a student has stopped attending a course in which the student was officially enrolled.
 Quality hours and quality points are equivalent to an F grade.